Gas? Bloating? Do Probiotics Help? Gas-X? What to Do for TRUE Digestive Relief

 After taking a round of antibiotics, it is so important to work on restoring balance to your gut as best as possible – it needs your help!
 Since antibiotics cause drastic changes to the gut microbiome, future treatments could look at new ways to treat underlying gastrointestinal issues without antibiotics.
 Restoring balance to the gut provides a new avenue for exploration.

-Why Probiotics Aren’t Always Good for Gas and Bloating
+Why Generalized Probiotics Aren’t Always Good for Gas and Bloating

 Digestive issues are often successfully treated with over-the-counter supplements like probiotics.
 Probiotics have a good reputation as an alternative to harsh pharmaceuticals and other drugs for issues like gas and bloating.
 For some people though, symptoms do not get better, sometimes they get worse with probiotics.

-Everyone is unique and the underlying cause for gas and bloating may be different for everyone, warranting a more specific intervention.
+Everyone is unique and the underlying cause for gas and bloating may be different for everyone, warranting a more specific intervention, such as probiotic ingredients formulated for your unique gut microbiome, as Viome provides with your test results.
 Using probiotics without understanding what’s going on in the gut can be like blindfolding yourself and reaching for any ol’ supplement on the counter.

 While there is evidence that improving microbiome balance can be achieved through the use of probiotics, sometimes using probiotic supplements for gas and bloating may not be the best answer.